athphane/userbot/README.md

 This example is only for Pyrogram on_message events.

 ## Known issues
-* `.restart` command do not work on Termux as psutils is not supported on android. \
+* `.restart` command do not work on Termux as psutils is not supported on Android [See more](https://github.com/giampaolo/psutil/issues/913). \
 CTRL+C, run `git pull` and `python -m userbot` to update bot on termux.

 ## Credits, and Thanks to